-- Free admission to all home athletic contests (regular season ONLY) - Discount to select school activities (i.e. certain dances, play, musical) - Discount from specific local establishments, where applicable.

-• Off-site lunch at King of Pizza or Wawa
+- Free admission to all home athletic contests (regular season ONLY) - Discount admission to select school activities (i.e. certain dances, play, musical) - Off-site lunch at King of Pizza or Wawa

 A student's Gold Card privileges are based on the student meeting the criteria from the previous marking period.
+NOTE: Incoming 9th grade students will become eligible for a Gold Card at the end of the first marking period.